briams/4g-emailing-api/README.md

 * Managing Models
 * Mananing Model
 * Retrieve list of model
-* Update tag with audit information
+* Update model with audit information
 * Retrieve Mogels with the desired fields
 * Create Many Models at once